Saturday, November 16, 2024

 Since I'm posting, a couple more personal notices.
 As I explained last week, I've given up on writing weekly Speaking of Which posts.
 However, I have, added a few more items to last week's post, especially as I've found open tabs with articles I meant to mention, or marginally later "post-mortem" arguments (starting, as these things often do, in the "chatter" section).
 But I haven't added new news items, such as anything on Trump's post-election appointments (horrifying as they are).
 Part of this is cost-benefit analysis, but part of it is also post-traumatic stress desensitization.
 I'm already way too conscious of what's happening to feel the need to research it further.

 I've gotten some very nice comments on the last post, which I appreciate.
 Some were included in questions, which I will in due course attempt to answer.
-I'm making more regular entries in my notebook, which is avaiable but not something I publicize.
+I'm making more regular entries in my notebook, which is available but not something I publicize.
 I tweeted one article recommendation, and may do more as I see fit.
 We'll see what else it makes sense to write and post.
 Music Week will continue on its usual schedule, at least through the end of the year.
 I'll probably offer updates on the Poll both here and on X. (I was going to do one on X today, then decided it would be better to post this first, then link to it.

 Ask a question, or send a comment.